View weight loss medications

 • Constipation

 These side effects are usually mild and go away on their own as your body gets used to the drug.
-They can be more intense when you move to a higher dose and then will often subside.
+They can crop back up when you move to a higher dose before subsiding again.

 Some people report mild symptoms like: